Alpha Lithium Appoints Ausenco to Commence PEA for Lithium Carbonate Plant in Argentina

 proposed plant capacity by 25% to 50,000 tpa

 VANCOUVER, British Columbia, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Alpha Lithium Corporation (NEO: ALLI) (OTC: APHLF) (German WKN: A3CUW1) (“Alpha” or the “Company”), a company focused on the development of over 27,500 hectares of what may be the last, 100% owned, undeveloped lithium salar in the Salta region of Argentina, is pleased to report that after an extensive review and selection process, Australian-based Ausenco Limited (“Ausenco”) has been selected to undertake a Preliminary Economic Assessment (“PEA”) of a proposed 50,000 tonne/year high-purity lithium carbonate production plant in Tolillar salar.
+09, 2023 (GLOBE NEWSWIRE) -- Alpha Lithium Corporation ALLI APHLF (German WKN: A3CUW1) ("Alpha" or the "Company"), a company focused on the development of over 27,500 hectares of what may be the last, 100% owned, undeveloped lithium salar in the Salta region of Argentina, is pleased to report that after an extensive review and selection process, Australian-based Ausenco Limited ("Ausenco") has been selected to undertake a Preliminary Economic Assessment ("PEA") of a proposed 50,000 tonne/year high-purity lithium carbonate production plant in Tolillar salar.

 As a result of the Company's recent drilling program that included record drilling results (see December 19, 2022 news release), the Company has increased the size of the proposed plant to 50,000 tonnes/year of high-purity lithium carbonate with a minimum 40-year production life.
 According to public reports, lithium carbonate has sold on the spot market for an average of over US$70,000 for the last 12 months, and the market is generally expected to remain undersupplied for several years.